 Middle School U.S. History teaches the foundations of the U.S. government, including the U.S. Constitution, branches of government, local government, and the U.S. legal system.
 The course includes the study of documents, such as the Magna Carta and the Mayflower Compact, which were precursors to the U.S. Constitution.
 Students study episodes in U.S. history from the Civil War to the present.
 Middle School U.S. History is required of all grade eight students.

 - Students orally defend and present historical information.

-Western Civilization is the study of the history of individuals and societies of the European past as a means of providing students with an understanding of how Christianity impacted the West as well as an awareness of humanity’s recurring problems.
+Humanities is the study of the history of individuals and societies of the European past as a means of providing students with an understanding of how Christianity impacted the West as well as an awareness of humanity’s recurring problems.
 Students will also gain an appreciation of the prominent individuals of our Western heritage while they develop more perspective on their own time in history.
 In this course, there is a special emphasis on celebrated historical figures and the complex dilemmas they faced.
 Students will also study the great architecture, sculpture, and painting produced by influential Western cultures.